 High resolution copies of the documents are currently unavailable to the general public.
 For research purposes and filming, high resolution copies can be sent to you.
 Please visit our contact us page to send us a request for high resolution copies.

-Currently, the Centre’s digitisation activities are still ongoing.
-As a result, the archived documents are unavailable as they are being catalogued and digitised.
+The Visitor Centre is temporarily closed.
+As a result, the archived documents cannot be accessed physically.
 If your request is urgent, please contact us via our enquiry form.

 The Centre have staff records for historic surveyors and some administrative staff.
 Please complete our general enquiry form to see if we have any information on the individual(s).